What Books of Accounts Do You Actually Need?

 Under RMC 29-2019, the retention period was set at 10 years.
 The first 5 years required hard copies, after which you could switch to electronic storage.

 The Ease of Paying Taxes Act (R.A.
-11976), which took effect in 2024, shortened this to 5 years.
+11976) (Official Gazette, signed January 5, 2024; retrieved March 2026), which took effect in 2024, shortened this to 5 years.

 The one exception